fdehau/tui-rs/README.md

 ### Rust version requirements

-Since version 0.10.0, `tui` requires **rustc version 1.44.0 or greater**.
+Since version 0.17.0, `tui` requires **rustc version 1.52.1 or greater**.

 ### [Documentation](https://docs.rs/tui)

 ### Demo

-The demo shown in the gif can be run with all available backends (`examples/*_demo.rs` files).
-For example to see the `termion` version one could
+The demo shown in the gif can be run with all available backends.
-run:

 ```
+# crossterm
+cargo run --example demo --release -- --tick-rate 200
+# termion
-cargo run --example termion_demo --release -- --tick-rate 200
+cargo run --example demo --no-default-features --features=termion --release -- --tick-rate 200
 ```

 where `tick-rate` is the UI refresh rate in ms.